sowmya2306200/Shopping-Behaviour-Data-Analysis/README.md

 - Recommendations for business strategies

 ## Files in this Repository
-- `shopping_behavior_analysis.ipynb` – Jupyter notebook containing the complete analysis
+- `shopping_behavior_analysis.ipynb` – containing the complete analysis
 - `dataset.csv` – Dataset used for analysis
-- `presentation.pptx` – Project presentation slides
+- `shopping behaviour Data Analaysis.pptx` – Project presentation slides